Bryan Reynolds Player Props: Pirates vs. Cubs

-On Wednesday, Bryan Reynolds (.324 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.343 batting average in his past 10 games), battle starting pitcher Marcus Stroman and the Chicago Cubs at Wrigley Field, Thursday at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+In his most recent game, he racked up three hits (going 3-for-5 with a double) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Cubs